tracyjohnson213/tracker/README.md

 - [ ] Verify no user is not able to delete Primary Admin user (harry.potter@example.com, 1Student!)

+Responsive Design

-1. Test for responsive design in desktop, tablet, and mobile views.
+- [ ] Test for responsive design in desktop, tablet, and mobile views.

 Unittests